-An offeror may approach a very restricted number of sophisticated investors who have a controlling shareholding to obtain an irrevocable commitment.
+An offeror may approach a very restricted number of shareholders to obtain irrevocable commitments in an offer.
+An offeror does not have to consult the Executive in advance before approaching a shareholder with a material interest in an offeree company.
 In all other cases the Executive must be consulted before any approach is made to a shareholder to obtain an irrevocable commitment in connection with an offer.
 In appropriate circumstances, the Executive may permit particular shareholders to be called and informed of details of a proposed offer which has not been publicly announced.
 The Executive will wish to be satisfied that the proposed arrangements will provide adequate information as to the nature of the commitment sought; and a realistic opportunity to consider whether or not that commitment should be given and to obtain independent advice if required.
 The financial adviser concerned will be responsible for ensuring compliance with all relevant legislation and regulations.
 In all cases attention is drawn to General Principles 3 and 5.